Chile-Costa Rica El Salvador Guatemala Honduras Nicaragua

 Sub-subject: Free Trade Agreement (FTA) between Chile and Central America.
 Syllabus:

-- Chile-Central America (Costa Rica, El Salvador, Guatemala, Honduras, and Nicaragua) Free Trade Agreement (FTA)
+- Introduction to the Chile-Central America (Costa Rica, El Salvador, Guatemala, Honduras, and Nicaragua) Free Trade Agreement (FTA)

 - Benefits of the Agreement

 - Certification of origin.

 - Trade Relations between Chile and Central American countries.

 - Case Study: International Trade and foreign direct investment (FDI) Chile-Costa Rica and Chile-Nicaragua.